How to learn game development

 If you want or need to be alone, you'll have to cover all the above mentioned professional figures yourself.

-Instead of starting from the ground and studying tons of notions, just learn Godot, which allows you to code 2D and 3D games for Windows, Linux, MacOS, Android, iOS, Windows Phone and other platforms.
+Instead of starting from the ground and studying tons of notions, just learn C# with Xamarin, which allows you to code 2D and 3D games for Windows, MacOS, Android, iOS, Windows Phone and other platforms.

 And this goes for the programmer figure.